Mental Health Crisis Services

 What to do in a moment of crisis

-It’s crucial to act quickly and stay calm during a mental health crisis.
+Act quickly and stay calm during a mental health crisis.
 Help is available, and taking these steps can make a difference.

 - Text "Start" to 741-741 if you need quick support but cannot talk on the phone.
 This service is confidential and free.